 Sam has spent the last 14 years working in International Development with a focus on supporting grassroots partners around the world, particularly in the areas of women’s rights and gender equality.
 This has included leading large scale international grant and contract portfolios; developing country level programme strategy; creating organisational systems and frameworks for quality and assurance; advising on women’s rights approaches and embedding monitoring, evaluation and learning.

-Sam is one of LCF’s Head of Grant Operations, which means she is responsible for maintaining the high quality, efficient and effective operations of LCF’s grant-making.
+Sam is one of LCF’s Head of Grants and Impact, which means she is responsible for maintaining the high quality, efficient and effective operations of LCF’s grant-making.
 This includes managing a small team, supporting the Senior Management Team to deliver LCF’s strategic objectives and using her experience of grant making to inform how London’s civil society organisations are making a difference to the lives of Londoners.

 Ask her about